 BOOKS authored by Gwen Spicer:

-“Magnetic Mounting for Art Conservation and Museums” by Gwen Spicer
+“Magnetic Mounting Systems for Museums and Cultural Institutions” by Gwen Spicer

 Gwen is an AIC Kress Fellowship recipient and is currently writing a book detailing magnetic systems.
 Understanding magnetic systems is crucial for the creation of mounts for various artifacts, including textiles, paper and objects.
 The book will include in-depth knowledge of magnetic systems, including how magnets work along with practical knowledge for conservators and easy to follow case studies illustrating actual mounts and the professionals who created them.